 - 2 tsp vanilla extract

-- cream the sugar and the butter in an electric mixer until light and fluffy
+- ream the sugar and the butter in an electric mixer until light and fluffy

-- its almost impossible to overmix at this stage - so I let if go until the mixture has become very light and fluffy
+- Its almost impossible to overmix at this stage - so I let it go until the mixture has become very light and fluffy

-- I use an ice cream scoop which makes this step so much easier, scoop the batter into muffin pans which have been lined with paper cups.
+- I use an ice cream scoop which makes this step so much easier.
+Scoop the batter into muffin pans that have been lined with paper cups.
 You want to fill the liner to roughly 3/4 of the way up

-Icing: place all the icing ingredients into a bowl and mix on medium to high until it becomes white and fluffy
+- Place all the icing ingredients into a bowl and mix on medium to high until it becomes white and fluffy.

 I look forward to connecting with you again in the future.